 And the job of information architects is to use that on your website or application, organizing the information so that users can find what they’re looking for.
 Quickly and effortlessly.

 Information Architecture (IA) defines the structure of a website or application, and the relationship between all the areas.
-It’s the skeleton.
+It’s the skeleton that teams start working on as early as the first prototypes of the product.

 The goal of IA is to classify the content on a website or web application in a way that is understandable, clear, and intuitive.
 Then, it needs to be organized in a user-centric way, so that users find what they need effortlessly.